sanyasachdeva1/Prediction-using-Unsupervised-ML/README.md

 From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

 Steps-
-1. Import the required libraires
+1. Import the required libraries
 2. Loading the iris dataset
 3. Printing shape, head and tail of data
 4. Checking for null values